vrchatmoddingdocs/vrchatmoddingdocs.github.io/docs/awesome.md

 ## Contributing

-- If you would like to contribute please open a features request under issues or a pull request!
-We gladly accept all contributions, so if you see anything interesting you would like added please be our guest!
+- If you would like to contribute, please open a features request under issues or a pull request!
+We gladly accept all contributions, so if you see anything interesting you would like to add, please be our guest!

-- If your client is obfuscated and would like your Client to be verified please reach out to tope#0001 on discord and he will take you through the verification process, full sourcecode NOT required.
+- If your client is obfuscated and would like your client to be verified, please reach out to tope#0001 on discord and he will take you through the verification process.
+Full sourcecode is NOT required.

-- If your Client is unobfuscated would like it added just send a copy of the mod to tope#0001 on discord!
+- If your client is unobfuscated, and you would like it added, just send a copy of the mod to tope#0001 on discord!

 - If your content is already on github and would like to see it here, just open a features request under issues!

-- If you would like your mod or client taken down please make a feautres request under the issues section with what you would like to be removed!
+- If you would like your mod or client taken down, please make a feature request under the issues section from which you would like to be removed!

 ## Contents